twesterhever/squid-dnsbl/README.md

 This repository aims to close this gap by providing to Python 3.x based scripts which can be accessed by Squid as external helpers.
-In order to be compatible to chrooted Squid instances on BSD, `/usr/local/bin/python3` is hardcoded, but can be easily changed to `/usr/bin/env python3` on Linux systems.
+In order to work under chrooted Squid instances on BSD, `/usr/bin/env -S python3 -u` needs to be changed into `/usr/local/bin/python3`.

 ## dnsbl.py
 This script looks up domains against one or more